 • Understand that GDPR is everyone’s responsibility

 The module contains a scenario test and a quiz at the end to test understanding.
+The course will remain open for completion for 30 days.
 All successful participants receive OTC Certification for the module.

 Individualising Disability Services in Ireland: The Way Forward